descostesn/GenomicBoxGui/README.md

 ## Structure

 This documentation will expand with the project.
-Below is a screenshot of the interface and a general overview of the different analysis provided by the GUI:
+Below is a screenshot of the interface for DE analysis (the tables are completed automatically upon file selection) and a general overview of the different analysis provided by the
+GUI:

 ![Example of interface to perform Differential Expression Analysis](./images/interface.png)